VIcKII-Z/Computational-Methods/Assignment 2/readme.md

 ```
 The esimated distinct mers number is 201523391.
 ## How does your estimate change for different-sized subsets of these hash functions, e.g. the one with a=1 only, or a=1, 2, .., 10, or a=1, 2, ...100, etc?
 (5 points)
 Using the min_hashes list generated above, the reason I can do this is that when a(hash function) and the data are fixed, then the min value of hashes is fixed.
 When a = 1, estimated number of distinctive 15-mers is 66076418.
 When a = 1, 2, ..., 10, estimated number of distinctive 15-mers is 138827224.
+And when a = 1,..100 as calculated above, is 201523391.
+As the number of hash functions grows, the error caused by hash collision reduces, so the number of distinctive rises.
 ```python
 res1 = int(scale / min_hashes[0] - 1)
 res10 = int(scale / np.median(min.hashes[:10]) - 1)